 Requests to change MCOs submitted by TennCare enrollees shall be evaluated in accordance with the hardship criteria referenced above.
-If an enrollee's request to change MCOs is granted due to hardship, all family members living in the same household and enrolled in TennCare will be assigned to the new MCO except children determined by the Bureau to be eligible to enroll in TennCare Select.
-Upon denial of a request to change MCOs, enrollees shall be provided notice and appeal rights as described in applicable provisions of rule 1200-13-14-.11.
+Upon denial of a request to change MCOs, enrollees shall be provided notice and appeal rights as described in applicable provisions of rule 1200-13-13-.11.

 - (c) In the event that a CHOICES member is determined, based on an assessment of needs, to require a long-term care service that is not currently available under the MCO in which he is currently enrolled, but that is available through another MCO, the Bureau shall work with the current MCO to arrange for provision of the required service, which may involve providing such service out-of-network.
 It shall be considered to be a hardship reason to change MCO assignment only if the current MCO, after working with the Bureau, is unable to provide the required service.
-In such cases, the MCO that is unable to provide the required service after working with the Bureau may be subject to sanctions. - (d) Enrollees who are out-of-state on a temporary basis, but maintain their status as a Tennessee resident under federal and state laws, shall be reassigned to TennCare Select for the period they are out-of-state. - (e) TennCare shall only accept a request to change MCO assignment from the affected enrollee, his parent, guardian, spouse, child over age eighteen (18) or responsible party as defined in Rule 1200-13-14-.01.
+In such cases, the MCO that is unable to provide the required service after working with the Bureau may be subject to sanctions. - (d)(e) Enrollees who are out-of-state on a temporary basis, but maintain their status as Tennessee residents under federal and state laws, shall be reassigned to TennCare Select for the period they are out-of-state.

+(e) TennCare shall only accept a request to change MCO assignment from the affected enrollee, his parent, guardian, spouse, child over age eighteen (18), or responsible party as defined in Rule 1200-13-13-.01.